IHE/PCC.QEDm/input/pagecontent/PCC-44.md

 data element has not been extracted from a document, the Provenance Resource may be absent.

-See ITI TF-2x: Appendix Z.6 for more details on response format handling.
-See ITI TF-2x: Appendix Z.7 for handling guidance for Access Denied.
+See [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details on response format handling.
+See [ITI TF-2: Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for handling guidance for Access
+Denied.

 #### 3.44.4.2 Mobile Query Existing Data Response message